-St Giles Juniors' Safeguarding standards incorporate the following three elements:
+St Giles Juniors' Safequarding standards incorporate the following three elements:

-- Developing and implementing procedures for an appropriate and measured response to welfare and safeguarding concerns - Developing and implementing procedures for safer recruitment - Raising awareness of safeguarding issues and best practice amongst our staff, managers and students
+- Developing and implementing procedures for an appropriate and measured response to welfare and safeguarding concerns - Developing and implementing procedures for safer recruitment - Raising awareness of safeguarding issues and best practice amongst our staff, managers and students and maintaining a positive safeguarding ethos within all the centres

-St Giles Juniors has a legal duty of care to all of our students, especially those who are under 18 years of age.
+St Giles Juniors has a legal duty of care to all of our students.
 In England the law states that people who work with children have to keep them safe.
-This safeguarding legislation is set out in The Children Act (1989) and (2004).
+This safeguarding legislation is set out in The Children Act (1989, updated July 2021).
 It also features in the United Nations Convention on the Rights of the Child (to which the UK is a signatory) which sets out the rights of children to be free from abuse.
-The Government also provides guidance in their document Working Together to Safeguard Children 2013.
+The Government also provides guidance in their document Working Together to Safeguard Children (December 2023) and Keeping Children Safe in Education + Summary for Staff (September 2023).